 Your eyes witness the remarkable change in scenery – lush greenery all around, impressions of streams running through the valley.
-The magic of Kullu valley is much more pronounced when you approach it from the trans-Himalayas.
-Looking at it from that height and then gradually descending down the valley makes you wish for more, you want to explore every nook and corner of it.
+You can feel the magic of Kullu valley when you approach it from the trans-Himalayas.
+Looking at it from that height and then gradually descending the valley makes you wish for more, you want to explore every nook and corner of it.

-The broad open Kullu valley starts from the base of Rohtang pass, extends through Manali, many tranquil villages, Kullu town and Mandi.
+The broad open Kullu valley starts from the base of Rohtang pass, extends through Manali, many tranquil villages, Kullu town, and Mandi.
 Beas river beautifully crosses through it.
-Loaded apple orchards and forests of pine and deodar cover these beautiful mountains.
-The valley is surrounded on three sides by Pir Panjal, Lower Himalayan and the Great Himalayan ranges.
+Laden apple orchards and forests of pine and deodar cover these beautiful mountains.
+The valley is surrounded on three sides by Pir Panjal, Lower Himalayan, and the Great Himalayan ranges.

-In this article, I am sharing my experience at Kothi and Solang – two idyllic places in upper Kullu valley.
-They are mostly on the checklist of tourists from Manali but I wonder why not many people stopover and stay here to absorb more of these beautiful locales.
+In this article, I am sharing my experience at Kothi and Solang – two idyllic places in the upper Kullu valley.
+They are mostly on the checklist of tourists from Manali, but I wonder why not many people stopover and stay here to absorb more of these beautiful locales.

 Why Visit Kothi & Solang

 I am always on the lookout for offbeat places near famous tourist centers.
-Because, vicinity to the usual destinations makes for an easy connectivity (keeping in mind the comforts of my co-travelers, usually family and kids :)) Offbeat nature of places helps us escape the usual rush (the plight of the chaotic lives of city dwellers :)).
+Because, vicinity to the usual destinations makes for easy connectivity (keeping in mind the comforts of my co-travelers, usually family and kids :)).
+The offbeat nature of places helps us escape the usual rush (the plight of the chaotic lives of city dwellers :)).

 Although, this unique requirement of easy accessibility and exclusivity isn’t always fulfilled.
 Though, on most occasions, I find a way around.
 During my multiple trips to/around Manali, I discovered such befitting destinations, that keep me away from the mall roads, main towns, traffic, and hustle-bustle.

 During one such quest, I stumbled upon Solang.
-While staying at Solang I explored more of the nearby village of Kothi and found it pretty enough to spend more time there.
+When staying at Solang Valley, I explored more of the nearby village of Kothi and found it pretty enough to spend more time there.

-If this isn’t a good enough reason for you to spend more time at these places, then go there for the beautiful vistas and view of lofty snow covered mountains which are certainly going to mesmerise you.
+If this isn’t a good enough reason for you to spend more time at these places, then go there for the beautiful vistas and view of lofty snow-covered mountains which are certainly going to mesmerize you.
 You can enjoy the place and its surroundings during a weekend (or long weekend) trip comfortably.

-During old days, when people used to trek to Rohtang pass, Kothi used to be the camping site for Rohtang.
-You can still choose to do that, if you wish.
+During the old days, when people used to trek to Rohtang pass, Kothi used to be the camping site for Rohtang.
+You can still choose to do that if you wish.
 The village is at the base of Rohtang and is also the last village before the pass.
-Being at a little distance from Manali, most tourists don’t stay here but visit the place especially during snow-time.
-This is the reason why you won’t find cluttered spaces here.
+Being at a little distance from Manali, most tourists don’t stay here but visit the place, especially during snow-time.
+It is the reason why you won’t find cluttered spaces here.

 Bollywood fans would be elated to be here as Kothi has been featured in many movies.
-The highlight of Kothi is the steep and deep gorge through which runs the river Beas.
-Though Beas runs through the entire Kullu valley, but the gorge depth in Kothi makes it unique.
+The highlight of Kothi is the steep and deep gorge through which runs the River Beas.
+Though Beas runs through the entire Kullu valley, the gorge depth in Kothi makes it unique.

-Solang is situated 13 kms ahead of Manali at an elevation of 8,400 feet.
+Solang is situated 13 km ahead of Manali at an elevation of 8,400 feet.
 The altitude attracts a generous amount of snowfall every year.
-The distance from Manali makes it a good destination to stay at (instead of Manali), at any given day.
+The distance from Manali makes it a good destination to stay at (instead of Manali), on any given day.

 How To Reach

 Self-drive to either of the destinations from Delhi is also feasible.
-It will be a drive of 540- 560 kms / 13 hr from Delhi and roads are in good shape.
+It will be a drive of 540- 560 km / 13 hr from Delhi and roads are in good shape.

-Bhuntar (Kullu) airport (almost 64 kms away) is connected to Chandigarh and Delhi by regular flights.
-People travelling from other cities will have to opt for a connecting flight to either of these airports.
+Bhuntar (Kullu) airport (almost 64 km away) is connected to Chandigarh and Delhi by regular flights.
+People traveling from other cities will have to opt for a connecting flight to either of these airports.
 Most of the flights from Delhi have a layover at Chandigarh.

-The nearest broad gauge railway station is Chandigarh (313 kms/ 9 hours away).
+The nearest broad gauge railway station is Chandigarh (313 km/ 9 hours away).
 From here, you can either board a bus (6-7 hours) till Manali or hire a taxi till Solang/Kothi.

-Una (Himachal Pradesh) is another nearby railhead which is almost 278 kms away.
+Una (Himachal Pradesh) is another nearby railhead which is almost 278 km away.

-Solang and Kothi are roughly 177-180 kms from Jogindernagar.
-From here you can either get on a local bus to reach Mandi (138 kms) or hire a taxi.
+Solang and Kothi are roughly 177-180 km from Jogindernagar.
+From here you can either get on a local bus to reach Mandi (138 km) or hire a taxi.

 In my opinion, the simplest and most cost-efficient way to reach Kothi or Solang from Delhi is by road, either via bus or self-drive.

-Weather of the region is cool to pleasant for most of the year.
-Temperature starts dipping right after monsoon.
+The weather in the region is cool to pleasant for most of the year.
+The temperature starts dipping right after monsoon.
 Moderate to Heavy snowfall happens during December – February, which makes the place popular among snow-seeking tourists from Manali.

 Summer months (April-June) are mostly pleasant with temperature hovering around 20 degrees.

-March onwards temperature starts rising and June is the hottest month with temperature hanging around 25 degree celsius.
+March onwards temperature starts rising, and June is the hottest month with temperature hanging around 25-degree celsius.
 It is still a good time to visit the valley to escape the heat of plains.
-During summer months, paragliding and zorbing become more popular here.
+During the summer months, paragliding and zorbing become more popular here.

 Monsoon hits the valley in July and continues till September.
 The rainfall may keep happening well in October too sometimes.

-Solang is a place where you can just step out and stumble upon a quad-biking operator tending to his machine, and he would happily lend it to you for a ride, in return of a little remuneration of course.
+Solang is a place where you can step out and stumble upon a quad-biking operator tending to his machine, and he would happily lend it to you for a ride, in return of a little remuneration of course.

 Mountain-Sports at Solang

-A thick snow blanket covers the slopes of Solang during winter and turns it into a perfect skiing destinations.
+A thick snow blanket covers the slopes of Solang during winter and turns it into a perfect skiing destination.
 A vertical drop of 500 meters from the top of the slope makes it a paradise for professionals.
 Amateurs can enjoy the sport at comparatively softer slopes in the center of the valley.
-Trained instructors help both kind of skiers and some operators also offer skiing lessons.
+Trained instructors help both kinds of skiers and some operators also offer skiing lessons.

-Solang has good paragliding location and facilities.
-There are two take-off sites, one is at a lower level and another one at the peak where the gondola ride culminates.
+Solang has a good paragliding location and facilities.
+There are two take-off sites; one is at a lower level and another one at the peak where the gondola ride culminates.
 Paragliding can be done here in both summers and winters.
 You can appreciate the beauty of valley’s snow-covered slopes, dotted with oaks and pines in winters and the green meadows along the banks of Beas in winters.
-During monsoon season (July-September), paragliding stay closed.
+During the monsoon season (July-September), paragliding stays closed.

 You can enjoy the sport at Kothi also.
-Though paragliding at Solang nullah offers comparatively longer and higher rides, Kothi is a decent option for Joy rides and High rides, which are basically short duration flights (ranging from 5 to 15 minutes).
-Take-off site is near the gorge in the village and landing site is at Solang.
-View of mountainous landscapes from that height are amazing, displaying the green slopes, white mountains and blue sky.
+Though paragliding at Solang nullah offers comparatively longer and higher rides, Kothi is a decent option for Joy rides and High rides, which are short-duration flights (ranging from 5 to 15 minutes).
+The take-off site is near the gorge in the village, and the landing site is at Solang.
+View of mountainous landscapes from that height is amazing, displaying the green slopes, white mountains, and blue sky.

 For more details about the nature of paragliding as a sport, refer to my article on Bir and Billing which is the paragliding capital of India.

 Next to paragliding, the most exciting thing to do here is the rope-way.
-Especially when the valley is covered with snow the view from the top is spellbinding.
-The cable car covers a distance of 1.3 kms, with a rise of 500 meters and speed of 6m/s.
+Especially when the valley is covered with snow, the view from the top is spellbinding.
+The cable car covers a distance of 1.3 km, with a rise of 500 meters and a speed of 6m/s.
 Refer to the picture for the view from rope-way.